wdporter/i-am-that-vuepress/8-the-self-stands-beyond-mind/readme.md

 **M:**&ensp;Surely you can see for yourself that nothing is permanent.
 All wears out, breaks down, dissolves.
 The very ground on which you build gives way.
 What can you build that will outlast all?

 **Q:**&ensp;Intellectually, verbally, I am aware that all is transient.
 Yet, somehow my heart wants permanency.
-I want to create something that lasts.
+I want to creäte something that lasts.

 **M:**&ensp;Then you must build it of something lasting.
 What do you have that is lasting?
 Neither your body nor mind will last.
 You must look elsewhere.